JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

 7. Select <control>JDK</control> 11.
    This JDK will be the default JRE used to run Gradle, and the JDK version used to compile the plugin Java sources.

-> When targeting 2020.3 and later only, using Java 11 is now required.
-See the [IntelliJ project migrates to Java 11](https://blog.jetbrains.com/platform/2020/09/intellij-project-migrates-to-java-11/) blog post for details.
+> When targeting 2020.3 and later only, using Java 11 is required.
+> See the [IntelliJ project migrates to Java 11](https://blog.jetbrains.com/platform/2020/09/intellij-project-migrates-to-java-11/) blog post for details.
 >
 > When targeting 2022.2 and later only, using Java 17 is required.
 >